May Yarrowick: Career

 Yarrowick was privately tutored with her cousins, and did very well at school.
 She was accepted to study obstetrics at the Crown Street Hospital, however she was segregated from the other nurses because she was Aboriginal, with the Matron writing to the board of the hospital:"Matron re Pupil Nurse Yarrowick, it was decided that the fact of her being half caste was not a valid ground in refusing to train her as a nurse, a separate room would however be provided for her."Yarrowick was a received her nursing certificate at the Women's hospital in May of 1907.
 She was registered with the Australasian Trained Nurses’ Association.
 She practiced as a midwife across the state of New South Wales, travelling by horseback to provide midwife services to women in isolated areas.
-Yarrowick was not technically under the authority of the New South Wales Aborigines Protection Act of 1909, however, she still would have needed protection from the Kelly family to allow her the freedom to travel and to receive her education.
+Yarrowick was not technically under the authority of the Aborigines Protection Act 1909 (NSW), however, she still would have needed protection from the Kelly family to allow her the freedom to travel and to receive her education.